Frequently Asked Questions

 When are classes offered?

-Classes are offered during the weeknights, and the vast majority of classes run from 6:00 to 8:40 pm.
+Classes are offered during the weeknights.
+During the fall and spring semesters, the vast majority of the classes are from 6:00-8:40 pm.
+During the summer semester, classes are usually from 5:00-8:40 pm.
 We may offer a Saturday program beginning with the 2014-15 academic year depending upon applicant interest.

 Will I be able to maintain my full time job while in the program?